The Vegan Lunchbox

 • 1 large flour tortilla

-• 2-3 tbsp vegan cream cheese
+• 2-3 tablespoon vegan cream cheese

 • pinch dried oregano